Abditus0/SOC-Simulation/README.md

 - How to write an incident report that actually communicates what happened

 I also learned a lot of practical stuff.
 PowerShell Remoting quirks, why `-EncodedCommand` triggers AV rules and `-File` doesn't, how to write background scripts that don't trigger your own SIEM, why timezone handling will ruin your day if you don't think about it from the start.

+## Problems I had to solve

+A few of the harder ones:

+**Wazuh kept flagging my own background noise.** UserNoise was triggering rules 92057, 92213, and 92203 because it was using encoded PowerShell and writing temp scripts to default locations.
+Fixed by switching to `-File` instead of `-EncodedCommand` and routing temp files to a specific folder I could exclude in the alert filter.

+**Race condition in the snapshot locking.** First version pulled alerts in the alerts endpoint which meant the snapshot could be different on each refresh.
+Moved the locking into the simulation status endpoint so the snapshot freezes the moment the simulation finishes, once.

+**Timezone hell.** Wazuh stores everything in UTC.
+Reports were getting marked wrong because Claude was scoring against UTC timestamps while my time was different.
+Fixed with `zoneinfo.ZoneInfo("Europe/Oslo")` so everything Claude sees is converted properly.
+Handles DST automatically.

+**AI was too generous on lazy reports.** Claude would give 4/5 to one-line reports if the technique name was right.
+Added scoring caps in the prompt so naming techniques without alert evidence caps at 3/5, generic recommendations cap at 2/5, and short reports cap at 2/5 across the board.

 ## What's next